SajjadN92/MovieApp/README.md

 ## External Libraries
 The only used external dependency is `KingFisher` for loading remote images.
+This helped me from developing the whole image loading logic.

 ## Enhancement List
 the following list isn't implemented in the app, but we can make this project better by implementing it: